pkochanowicz/Warhammer_Hero_Creator/README.md

 and javascript to make dynamic calculations translated from official Warhammer manual.
 I’m still working on functionalities and I would like this project to once become a platform on which players could play sessions online.
 Next steps will be adding bestiary and game master panel.

+The application is made with Python(Django) and Javascript, using also HTML, CSS and Bootstrap.